 A loyalty program offers a direct line to customers, making communication much easier.
 Aside from announcing new products/services, promoting sales, and the like, a useful item on this list of the pros and cons of loyalty programs is that they facilitate recalls when necessary.
-It’s possible due to purchase date and the barcode of the recalled items.
+This is possible due to the purchase date and barcode of the recalled items.
 The recall notice gains more weight and significance, as it is based on the consumer’s actual purchase of the affected good.
-As against to the store sign or newspaper notice, the chance that this email-borne recall notice will get read by the people is high.
-Kroger has experienced this.
+Compared to a store sign or newspaper notice, the chance that this email-borne recall notice will get read by the people is high.

 Loyalty programs hope to bring more repurchases based on the historical behavior of customers.
 But with time, their incomes, needs, and lifestyles change.
 Naturally, their buying patterns also change.
-Clearly, people prefer to opt out from the old loyalty program.
-A Maritz poll found that four out of 10 loyalty program participants quit at least one program, and thus indicates the same.
+Clearly, people prefer to opt out of the old form of loyalty program.
+A Maritz poll indicated the same by finding that four out of ten loyalty program participants quit at least one program.
 That’s the reason why some experts are justifiably critical of measures of loyalty like RFM (Recency, Frequency, and Monetary Value).
 RFM is a good measurement tool for customer loyalty, but it’s far from perfect.

 As loyalty data does not look at the purchases from other brands and stores, it provides a limited picture of consumers’ overall purchase behavior.
 Customer panel data may also be more representative than loyalty card member data.
 Furthermore, customers may feel offended if they are uncomfortable sharing sensitive information in order to get the incentives of the program.